Road Safety Manual

 Global estimates

 Road traffic crashes cost most countries around 3% of their gross domestic product.
-Low-and middle-income countries are estimated to experience even greater economic losses, losing up to 5% of their gross domstic product (GDP) each year (WHO, 2015).
+Low-and middle-income countries are estimated to experience even greater economic losses, losing up to 5% of their gross domestic product (GDP) each year (WHO, 2015).
 Global costs are even higher if under representation of deaths and injuries in available statistics and the social costs of pain and suffering are fully accounted for.
 The International Road Assessment Programme has calculated that serious road trauma now costs the world more than US$2.2 trillion per year, or US$6.1 billion every day (iRAP, 2023) (See Box 1.4).

 BOX 1.4: ROAD Deaths are just the TIP of the ICEBerg